keenangraham/go-sqs-deduplication/README.md

 ### What

-The batch deduplicator works by taking as many messages off a queue as possible (up to `maxInflight`) and deleting duplicates based on a unique identifier.
+The batch deduplicator works by taking as many messages off an AWS SQS queue as possible (up to `maxInflight`) and deleting duplicates based on a unique identifier.

 Note the deduplicator expects SQS messages in following format: